department-of-veterans-affairs/va.gov-team/products/find-a-va-form/e-application/Pilot_Pitch.md

     - OMB Personnel to better understand the form creation/approval/modification process
     - VA Forms leadership to better understand the end-to-end workflow from form creation to the processing of submitted forms
     - VA Forms Managers to better understand their workflow in adding new or updated forms to the VA system
-    - Other technical teams that complete VA forms in the background as part of their web applications
+    - Other technical teams that complete VA forms in the background as part of their web applications (e.g. VA Publications Services - Brian Mano)
     - VA personnel who process forms that have been emailed, mailed, or faxed in
         - Centralized Mail: https://eauth.va.gov/accessva/about/dmhs
         - VA Evidence Intake Center: https://cck-law.com/blog/what-is-the-va-evidence-intake-center/